 Initiative: TO PERMIT LOCAL CERTIFICATION AND SUPERVISION OF CODE ENFORCEMENT OFFICIALS AND INSPECTORS.

+□ No

-Was this non-tax initiative a part of your original plan application 🗆 or a plan amendment 🗵?
+Was this non-tax initiative a part of your original plan application $\Box$ or a plan amendment $\blacksquare$ ?

 Has the ordinance(s) needed to implement this initiative been enacted?

 If yes, when was the ordinance enacted?
-May 9, 2016 If no, please describe challenges faced in enacting the related ordinance(s).
+May 9, 2016

+If no, please describe challenges faced in enacting the related ordinance(s).

 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.

-It streamlined the process and allowed new hires to start work immediately.
+It streamlined the process allowed new hires to start work immediately.
 It keeps us in compliance with the ICC and state procedures.

 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.

-This didn't change the way we do things in Bridgeport.
-The only thing this allows is for new hires to start work immediately instead of having to wait up to two years to obtain necessary certifications.
+This allows is for new hires to start work immediately instead of having to wait up to two years to obtain necessary certifications.

+Code Enforcement Officers are given two (2) years to get certified after being hired.
+It helps to get the new officers trained and working in the field shadowing other code enforcement officers.